Dexter Lumis: Early career (2007–2012)

 After training with Curtis Hughes at the WWA4 Wrestling School, Shaw made his professional wrestling debut on September 21, 2007, at World League Wrestling, where he teamed up with Tookie Tucker to defeat Marco Cordova and Otis Idol in a tag team match.
 Shaw lost to Bruce Santee on August 3, 2009, at Full Impact Pro.
 On August 21, 2010, he took on VSK at Victory Pro Wrestling in a match for VPW New York State Championship.
 Shaw was also part of a Gold Rush Rumble.
 He lost both matches.
-On May 18 Shaw teamed up with Q. T. Marshall in a losing effort to The Briscoe Brothers for Ring of Honor Wrestling.
+On May 18 Shaw teamed up with Q. T. Marshall in a losing effort to the Briscoe Brothers for Ring of Honor.
 He has also wrestled sporadically for Pro Wrestling Extreme.

 On April 18, 2009, Shaw debuted for Vintage Wrestling defeating Nooie Lee on his debut.
 Just over a month later on May 30, Shaw defeated Glacier to become the first Vintage Heavyweight Champion.
 Over the months, Shaw would defend his championship on multiple occasions against the likes of Tyson Tomko and Jesse Neal.
 Shaw would finally lose the championship to Thomas Marr on February 2, 2011.
 On April 17, Shaw would become a second-time champion after winning the vacant Vintage Heavyweight Championship and would lose it to Jesse Neal on September 11.
 In 2011, Shaw participated in the King Of The State tournament and reached the finals before losing to Francisco Ciatso.
 On May 14, Shaw would win his third Vintage Heavyweight Championship by defeating Aaron Epic.
 On September 3, Shaw was part of a title vs title match where the Vintage Heavyweight Championship and the Vintage Internet Championship were on the line, Shaw won the match after Simon Sez was disqualified which also meant the championship would not change hands.
 He lost the Vintage Heavyweight Championship to Francisco Ciatso on June 6, 2012.
 His last match for the company took place a month later in a fatal four-way match for the Vintage Heavyweight Championship which Milo Beasley won.

 On August 8, 2011, in his debut match for Florida Underground Wrestling, he took on Romeo Razel and Sideshow in a three-way match and won, this would lead to a shot at the FUW Heavyweight Champion, Bruce Santee, which Shaw lost.
 On June 28, 2012, he took on Wes Brisco FUW Cuban Heavyweight Championship, where he lost.
 His last match for FUW came in the form of a win on June 30 against James Alexander.